bakerag1/whiskey-row-brew-club/site/content/styles/bjcp/2021/28B-Mixed-Fermentation Sour Beer.md

 ## Commercial Examples
 Boulevard Love Child, Jester King Le Petit Prince, Jolly Pumpkin Oro de Calabaza, Lost Abbey Ghosts in the Forest, New Belgium Le Terroir, Russian River Temptation

+## Entry Instructions
+The entrant must specify a description of the beer, identifying yeast or bacteria used and either a Base Style, or the ingredients, specs, or target character of the beer.